even4void/aliquote/content/post/practical-psychiatric-epidemiology.md

 ![Hill 1965](/img/20080501202234.png)

 Causation, or causality interpretation, are by far the most difficult aspects of epidemiological research.
-Cohort and cross-sectional studies might both lead to confoundig effects for example.
+Cohort and cross-sectional studies might both lead to confounding effects for example.
 Another set of criteria has been proposed by H.B.
 Asher in *Causal Modeling* (Sage, 1976), as cited by S. Menard (*Longitudinal Research*, Sage University Paper 76, 1991):

 - The phenomena or variables in question must covary, as indicated for example by differences between experimental and control groups or by nonzero correlation between the two variables.
 - The relationship must not be attributable to any other variable or set of variables, i.e., it must not be spurious, but must persist even when other variables are controlled, as indicated for example by successful randomization in an experimental design (no difference between experimental and control groups prior to treatment) or by a nonzero partial correlation between two variables with other variable held constant.
-- The supposed cause must precede or be simultnaeous with the supposed effect in time, as indicated by the change in the cause occuring no later than the associated change in the effect.
+- The supposed cause must precede or be simultaneous with the supposed effect in time, as indicated by the change in the cause occurring no later than the associated change in the effect.

 While the first two criteria can easily be checked using a cross-sectional or time-ordered cross-sectional study, the latter can only be assessed with longitudinal data, except for biological or genetic characteristics for which temporal order can be assume without longitudinal data.
 Of course, the situation becomes more complex in case of a non-recursive causal relationship.
 To catch up some of the most useful concepts, here is a brief illustration of the main cause-effect relationships one may encounter in an observational study: